-Applicants that have expressed interest in supplemental jazz studies will also schedule a 15-minute jazz audition.
-This audition will be performed on the same day as the standard/classical audition.
+Applicants that have an interest in jazz studies can request to be scheduled for a jazz audition.
+This audition will last approximately 15 minutes and will be performed on the same day as the classical audition.
 View the jazz audition guidelines.

-*The results of the jazz audition will not be considered when evaluating an applicant's performance in the required standard/classical audition.
+*The jazz audition will be evaluated independently of an applicant's performance in the required classical audition.

 Questions?
 Contact the Office of Music Admissions (412) 396-5064.